 The plan costs 18 GBP per month (180 GBP for a yearly subscription)

-Xero allows integrations with a very wide range of apps and services, including marketing software such as Mailchimp, payment software, chat and customer service apps and many more.
+Xero allows integrations with a very wide range of apps and services, including marketing software such as Mailchimp, payment software, chat, customer service apps, and many more.
 This makes it a particularly effective accounting software as it integrates with the vast majority of apps and services that you could be using.
 That allows your business’s existing setup to connect easily with your accounting software.

 Compared to Xero, Zoho Books’ integrations are much fewer.
 Zoho Books allows for integrations with payment gateways, such as Stripe and Paypal, as well as integrations with other Zoho software such as Zoho CRM.
 Unfortunately, this can be limiting to your business if you’re looking to integrate existing services and apps into your new accounting software.

-Zoho Books’ plans are cheaper, but have less features
+Overall.
+Zoho Books’ plans are cheaper but have fewer features:

-Integrating your accounting software into your existing systems should be a priority if you’re a business that prefers to work smart and efficient.
-Integrating apps and services is a necessary part of automating your workflow and making sure your accounting and reporting is accurate, and Xero has far more integration options than Zoho Books.
+Integrating your accounting software into your existing systems should be a priority if you’re a business that prefers to work smart and efficiently.
+Integrating apps and services is a necessary part of automating your workflow and making sure your accounting and reporting are accurate, and Xero has far more integration options than Zoho Books.